-If there is a suspicion of pulmonary tuberculosis, 5-10 ml of early morning sputum should be collected in an appropriate sputum pot with a wide opening and a secure lid.
+If there is a suspicion of pulmonary TB, >3 ml of early morning sputum should be collected in an appropriate sputum pot with a wide opening and a secure lid.
 This should be done on at least two consecutive days.
-The sputum should be freshly expectorated from the lung (rather than saliva) and the patient should be instructed on how to produce this material [2].
-The collection of sputum over 24 hours is not recommended as the extended time of collection increases the chance of contamination by non-tuberculous mycobacteria and other bacterial microorganisms.
+As alternative, a second sample could be collected on spot if this is possible.
+The sputum should be freshly expectorated from the lung (rather than saliva) and the patient should be instructed on how to produce this material.
+The pooled collection of sputum over 24 hours should not be performed as the extended time of collection increases the chance of contamination by non-tuberculous mycobacteria and other bacterial microorganisms.